OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

   Y1 = Y0 + Height
   ```

-4. Make changes to the pr_assignments.tcl based on your findings in Quartus Chip Planner.
+3. Make changes to the partial reconfiguraton region in the `$OFS_ROOTDIR/syn/board/n6001/setup/pr_assignments.tcl` file.
 You can modify the size and location of existing lock regions or add new ones and assign them to the AFU PR partition.

-5. Build your FIM and create the PR relocatable build tree using the `build_top.sh` script.
-Refer to the [Compile OFS FIM](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#225-walkthrough-compile-ofs-fim) section for step-by-step compilation instructions.
+4. Build your FIM and create the PR relocatable build tree using the `build_top.sh` script.
+Refer to the [Compile OFS FIM](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#225-walkthrough-compile-ofs-fim) section for step-by-step compilation instructions.

-6. Analyze the resource utilization report per partition produced after recompiling the FIM.
+5. Analyze the resource utilization report per partition produced after recompiling the FIM.

-7. Perform further modification to the PR regions until the results are satisfactory.
+6. Perform further modification to the PR regions until the results are satisfactory.
 Make sure timing constraints are met.

 For more information on how to optimize the floor plan of your Partial Reconfiguration design refer to the following online documentation.